SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Solution Overview

 \section{Solution Overview}

-Given the limitations of static analysis or symbolic execution in tackling this problem, we adopt a fuzzing-based workflow.
-Fuzz testing or fuzzing~\cite{fuzzing, Manes19, Godefroid20} has proven to be useful in analyzing large and complex systems.
-As with any fuzzing approach and many other analysis frameworks, we have to necessarily compromise on completeness~\cite{fuzzing}.
-Our pragmatic goal is to build a utility that is helpful for developers to uncover \SPIsShort.
-That said, we cannot apply existing fuzzing techniques directly, and our overall contribution is a practical application of fuzzing to our problem setting---covering stateful performance issues in SDN controllers.
+We adopt a fuzzing-based workflow to address our problem.
+Fuzz testing~\cite{fuzzing, aflfast, Manes19, Godefroid20} is a randomized input generation technique that effectively finds software bugs and security vulnerabilities in large and complex systems.
+However, we cannot apply existing fuzzing techniques directly.
 We start by describing the design space for fuzzing and argue why strawman solutions do not work.
-Then, describe our design choices to make this problem tractable.
+Then, we describe our design choices to make this problem tractable.
 We then present our end-to-end workflow, shown in Figure~\ref{fig:decoupling}.

 \mypara{Design space and challenges} At a high level, any fuzzing workflow entails the following choices that impose different trade-offs between fidelity, scalability, and manual effort: